To THE CENTER AND NORTH Of Afghanistan

 • After breakfast, we will leave Bamyan for Kabul.
 This is a 4-hour beautiful drive, traveling through the fascinating Hajigak Pass (3700 m: 12,140 ft.), with stops at picturesque rest areas to refresh and take unforgettable photos

-• A visit to the ruins of Zuhak City (The Red City) on our way.
+• A visit to the UNISCO Heritage Sites, the ruins of Zuhak City (Red City) on our way.
 The fortress is believed to have been founded between 500-600 A.D. by the Hephthalites, around the same time as the Buddhas of Bamyan were created and demolished by Genghis Khan in 1221

 • Breakfast, lunch and dinner